USCbiostats/xrnet/README.md

 # A First Example

-As an example of how you might use the xrnet package, we have provided a small set of simulated external data variables (ext), predictors (x), and a continuous outcome variable (y).
+As an example of how you might use xrnet, we have provided a small set of simulated external data variables (ext), predictors (x), and a continuous outcome variable (y).
 First, load the example data:

 ``` r
 data(GaussianExample)